 \section{Acknowledgements}

 This research has been supported in part by the ONR Contract N00014-23-1-2364, and conducted as a collaborative effort between \textit{Arizona State University} and the \textit{University of Pennsylvania}.
-We gratefully acknowledge the \textit{Complex Data Analysis and Reasoning Lab} at the \textit{School of Augmented Intelligence}, \textit{Arizona State University}, and the \textit{Cognitive Computation Group}, \textit{University of Pennsylvania}, for providing computational resources and institutional support.
+We gratefully acknowledge the \textit{Complex Data Analysis and Reasoning Lab} at the \textit{School of Computing and Augmented Intelligence}, \textit{Arizona State University}, and the \textit{Cognitive Computation Group}, \textit{University of Pennsylvania}, for providing computational resources and institutional support.
 We also thank the anonymous reviewers for their constructive feedback and valuable suggestions.